-Email marketing is facing challenges in 2012.
+Email marketing is facing challenges.

 But it’s still the best performing online marketing channel you can use.
 So to stay relevant and effective, email marketing needs to evolve.